salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Envelope
 Server response MUST correspond to the format
 * MUST "data" - array of data objects - contains response of route
-* MAY "meta" - object - contains all meta data for the response
+* MAY "meta" - metadata object - contains all meta data for the response

 **Data Object**
 * MUST "id" - string - identifier for resource